cesarcsaenz/osticket-postinstall/README.md

 </p>
 <br>

-- I named mine "Business Critical Outage" which is the most pressing issue.
-Name yours.
+- Name it "Business Critical Outage" which is the most pressing issue.
+(You can name yours as you like).
 </p>
 <img src="https://i.imgur.com/ddXJ1Fi.png" height="50%" width="50%" alt="New Help Topics configuration"/>
 </p>